maurinem01/Classroom-Manager/README.md

 - ~~Gmail~~ sends an email to the instructor when students check in outside of their time slot.
 This is not applicable for the demo.
 - ~~PDF Writer~~ loads a PDF of all student notes to be printed at the start of a classroom session.
 Since this is only a demo, this feature has been disabled to optimize program speed.
 - Twilio sends automated messages to the associated phone number(s) when a student is checked in/out.

+## Final Notes
+- The original program was designed to run on a local MySQL database with a singleton connection for fast responsiveness.
+This demo creates a new connection for each transaction and closes it once the transaction is complete.
+This means that the actual program performs a lot faster than the demo; this is crucial when signing in multiple students within a short timeframe.
+- The highest tier of Acuity is required to have access
+- As mentioned above, the database used for the demo version is publicly accessed.
+Please do not enter actual student information and ensure you delete your contact information from the Edit Students window once you've finished trying the program out.